rust-hosted-langs/book/booksrc/chapter-interp-bytecode.md

 We won't go much into detail on each bytecode operation, that will be more usefully covered in the compiler and virtual machine chapters.
 Here, we'll describe the data structures involved.
-As such, this will be a shorter chapter.
+As such, this will be one of our shorter chapters.
 Let's go!

 ## Design questions

 Now that we're talking bytecode, we're at the point of choosing what type of virtual machine we will be compiling for.
-The most common type is stack-based.
+The most common type is stack-based where operands are pushed and popped on and off the stack.
+This requires instructions for pushing and popping, with instructions in-between for operating on values on the stack.

 We'll be implementing a register-based VM though.
 The inspiration for this comes from Lua 5[^1] which implements a fixed-width bytecode register VM.
-While stack based VMs are typically claimed to be simpler, we'll see that the Lua way of allocating registers per function also has an inherent simplicity and has performance gains over a stack VM, specifically for an interpreted non jit-compiled VM.
+While stack based VMs are typically claimed to be simpler, we'll see that the Lua way of allocating registers per function also has an inherent simplicity and has performance gains over a stack VM, at least for an interpreted non jit-compiled VM.

 Given register based, fixed-width bytecode, each opcode must reference the